-United Federal Credit Union’s U Rewards Visa® Signature credit card allows users to earn rewards points based on what they purchase.
+United Federal Credit Union’s U Rewards Visa® Signature credit card allows users to earn 2% Cash Rewards with everyday purchase.
 You can take those points and redeem them for cash back, gift cards, travel and more.
 Here is how many points you can earn on everyday purchases:

 The U Rewards Visa Signature credit card also offers real-time Visa Purchase Alerts.
 You can setup the alerts to help reduce fraud and monitor your account.

 There is no wrong card to use when shopping online.
 If you pay attention to your account after you shop online and take precautions to only shop on secure websites, you can keep your information safe.